visoca/SNP-and-genotype-calling/docs/pca.md

 # show help
 ./bcf2bbgeno.pl -h
 ```
 We are going to use ``bcf2bbgeno.pl`` to calculate the genotype posterior probabilites from the BCF file of snps that we generated in the previous sessions and save them in mean genotype format.
-We will need to run a command like this one, including the flag to include a header with the individuals names:
+We will need to run a command like this one, including the flag to include a header with the sample names:
 ```bash
 mkdir pca
 ./bcf2bbgeno.pl -i ../filtering/snps.bcf -o snps.bbgeno -p H-W -a
 ```
+Be aware that samples here are not individuals, but individuals-tissue.
+For instance, 80I and 80A come from the same invidual, but from different tissues.

 To make sense of the PCA plots, we will also need the information about the race and sex of the samples, which can be copied from a shared directory in ShARC:
 ```bash
 cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/SNPgenocall/sample_race_sex.tsv ./